P-ISSN 2006-1781; E-ISSN 2672-4278 …published since 2008

 14. Question: Is there a page charge for the journal?
 If yes, how much is it?

-Response: Yes.
-Being an open access medium, authors of accepted papers are required to pay a flat Article Processing Charge (APC) of US$100.00 (One Hundred Dollars only) OR NGN 25,000.00 (Twenty Five Thousand Naira only) OR equivalent in South African Rand (restricted option) per paper.
+Response: Being an open access medium, authors of accepted papers are required to pay a flat Article Processing Charge (APC) of US$100.00 (One Hundred Dollars only) OR NGN 25,000.00 (Twenty Five Thousand Naira only) OR equivalent in South African Rand (restricted option) per paper.
 This fee is meant to defray part of the administrative and technical cost incurred in producing the journal.
 No other payment is required whatsoever for the processing of a paper.

 15. Question: Is it possible for me to submit highlights of my degree project/thesis/dissertation as a technical note?